-“In 1959 there was a 60-point difference between Spain’s per capita income and that of Germany, as is the case with Bulgaria now.
-Since then, we have lost our fear of globalization, restructured our production system and overcome critical moments equal to or worse than the current one.”
+"In 1959, Spain's per capita income was 60 points higher than Germany's.
+We have since lost our fear of globalization, restructured our production system, and faced critical moments equal to or worse than the present one."

 Expert in Strategy and Geopolitics